aces/Loris/modules/candidate_parameters/test/TestPlan.md

 	* Reason for Caveat Emptor flag
 	* Additional Comments for flag
 	* Comment
-5. Click on update Candidate Info and make sure it takes you to the correct form for that candidate
+5. Click on Update Candidate Info and make sure it takes you to the correct form for that candidate

 ### Update Candidate Info
 6. For each field, change it and make sure that it saves when the "Save" button is clicked.
 Do each field one at a